Render-FM: Feedforward Model for Real-time Photorealistic Volumetric Rendering: Introduction

 \section{Introduction}

 Medical imaging modalities like Computed Tomography (CT) produce rich volumetric datasets that are conventionally reviewed as sequences of 2D slices.
-While fundamental to clinical practice, this slice-by-slice approach often fails to convey the intricate spatial relationships of 3D anatomical structures and pathologies \cite{dappa2016cinematic}.
+While fundamental to clinical practice, this slice-by-slice approach often fails to convey the intricate spatial relationships of 3D anatomical structures and pathologies, particularly in complex cases involving multi-organ interactions or vascular networks \cite{dappa2016cinematic}.
 Volumetric rendering addresses this limitation by synthesizing comprehensive 3D views that enable intuitive and interactive exploration, significantly enhancing diagnostic assessment, surgical planning, and patient communication \cite{beyer2007high, eid2017cinematic}.
 The ability to dynamically inspect patient anatomy from arbitrary perspectives fundamentally transforms how clinicians interact with medical imaging data \cite{caton2020three}.